10-Q 1 blfs-20230930.htm 10-Q blfs-20230930

 7. Leases

 The Company has various operating lease agreements for office space, warehouses, manufacturing, and production locations as well as vehicles and other equipment.
-Our real estate leases have remaining lease terms of one to ten years.
+Our real estate leases had original lease terms of three to eleven years and have remaining lease terms of one to eight years.
 We exclude options that are not reasonably certain to be exercised from our lease terms, ranging from one to five years.
-Our lease payments consist primarily of fixed rental payments for the right to use the underlying leased assets over the lease terms.
+Our lease payments consist primarily of fixed rental payments for the right to use the underlying leased assets over the lease terms, with all other lease payments consisting of variable lease costs.
 For certain leases, we receive incentives from our landlords, such as rent abatements, which effectively reduce the total lease payments owed for these leases.
-Vehicle and other equipment operating leases have terms between one and five years.
+Vehicle and other equipment operating leases had original lease terms of four to five years and have remaining terms between one and five years.

 Our financing leases relate to research equipment, machinery, and other equipment.